Fentanyl Lollipops

 Fentanyl Overdoses

-The effects of a fentanyl overdose can be.
+The signs of a fentanyl overdose include:

-• stupor
+• Stupor

-• changes in pupillary size
+• Changes in pupillary size

-• cold and clammy skin
+• Cold and clammy skin

-• cyanosis - blue discoloration of the skin
+• Cyanosis – blue discoloration of the skin

-• respiratory failure leading to death
+• Respiratory failure leading to death

 Back to top